-If you love eating avocados, why not grow your own?
-You can keep an avocado tree indoors as a houseplant, or if the temperature never goes below freezing where you live, plant it in your yard (avocado trees thrive at temperatures between 60 and 85°F).
+But if avocado farming is YOUR dream (it’s definitely ours), why not try to grow your own avocados at home?
+It’s not the easiest job, but with the right steps, it can be a fruitful challenge.
+(Get it?!).
+You can keep an avocado tree indoors as a houseplant, or if the temperature never goes below freezing where you live, plant it in your yard.
+(Avocado trees thrive at temperatures between 60 and 85°F).

-Next time you prepare your favorite avocado recipe, set aside the seed.
-When selecting avocados, remember to look for a dark green to black fruit with a bumpy texture that gives a bit when you squeeze it gently.
-This video tip will show you how.
+Select an avocado at the store.
+Remember to look for a dark green to black fruit with a bumpy texture that gives a bit when you squeeze it gently.
+This video will show you how.

 Choose a pot that’s about 10 inches in diameter and use rich humus soil.
 Leave the top half of the seed exposed.
-Once in soil, direct sunlight is the best spot for your avocado plant.
-Water it a few times a week.
-If the tips of the leaves turn yellow, it may have been overwatered, so let it dry out for a few days.
+Once in soil, place your avocado plant in direct sunlight.
+(We love the sun. 😎) Water it a few times a week.
+If the tips of the leaves turn yellow, you may be overwatering your plant, so let it dry out for a few days.
 If it starts to turn brown, it may be because of an accumulation of salt in the soil.
 Let water run into the pot and drain it.

 It will probably take several years for your avocado tree to bear avocados, but don’t get discouraged.
 If you made it this far, you’re doing great!
 Be patient while you dream of the day when you’ll be able to enjoy guacamole made with avocados from your very own tree.